stomaras/Javascript-From-zero-to-hero/README.md

 the this keyword points at the global object,(the window object, in the browser)

 - I create all my projects with help of the udemy instructor : Jonas Schmedtmann

+                                                    An Overview of modern JavaScript

+ - So the way that we write JavaScript has changed tremendously during the last couple of years.
+Today we compile ES6, and even newes
+   JavaScript versions, down to ES5 we use module bundlers, task runners, external packages, and other dev tools.
+   So, up until this point , we have always coded JavaScript in the old way.
+But this will change at this moment by using JavaScript with the more modern, real world way.

+ - Modern JavaScript is not so much about the language itself.
+But it's more about the whole JavaScript Ecosystem, and environment that we use to write it in.So we still write the exact same JavaScript but we use it together with a set of tools that make it easier and better to work with.
+And the foundation of all these tools is the Node Js ans NPM ecosystem.
+   Where we can find all kind of third party open source tools and libraries and frameworks needed for modern web development And with libraries and frameworks that means stuff like React, Angular, or libaries like Lodash, or even Jquery.
+   Then we also have development tools, like for task automations, automatic browser reloading, or to compile JavaScript down to ES5.
+   Now in order to use and share these packages, we need some kind of tool to install and to manage them.
+And that's where the node package manager, or NPM, comes in .
+   So NPM is just a simple command line interface that allows us to do exactly that.
+Plus, NPM also allows us to write scripts to use our development tools, but more on that a bit later.

+- So the first tool that we use in modern Javascript is Babel.
+In order to convert cutting edge JavaScript like ES6, ES7, or even ES8, which together are simply called ESNext, back to ES5.
+So if all browsers are capable of understanding our code.
+  In a couple of years, this might no longer be necessary, but for now, this is an important step in our development process

+- Next up we want to use ES6 modules in order to make our code more modular and therefore, easier to maintain By seperating different parts of our app into different files and ES6 brought us exactly that possibility by implementing modules.
+  Problem with these modules is that browsers does not support this functionality yet.And so we have to bundle these modules together into a single file using something called a module bundler, and the most popular one out there is called WebPack.

+- WebPack can do so much more than bundling modules like codesplitting, loading menu types of assets like sas or images, decreasing our JS bundle size using an algorithm called treeshaking  and much much more.In this project we will use WebPack just to bundle all the modules together.

+- WebPack and Babel is NPM packages and the easiest way to run these packages is by using something called NPM scripts

+- Putting it all together with an automated development setup powered by NPM Scripts